Constitution and Bylaws

 Section B Chapter Website

-Gamma Eta Chapter shall maintain a website that is certified by the Society.
+Gamma Eta Chapter shall maintain a website that is in compliance with the Society.

 Section C Special Publications